 Computational models have been developed by Carney and colleagues to simulate the responses of auditory nerve (AN) fibers in cat (Carney, JASA 1993; Zhang et al., JASA 2001; Tan and Carney, JASA 2003).
 The most recent version adds a level-independent instantaneous frequency glide in the basilar membrane (BM) filter, as observed in BM and AN data.
 This model produces realistic responses to simple acoustic stimuli but has not applied to the study of AN responses to speech.
 The Zhang et al. (2001) version of the model has been modified by Bruce and colleagues (JASA 2003) to study the effects of outer and inner hair cell impairment on the AN's representation of speech stimuli.
 However, the Bruce et al. model did not address the instantaneous frequency glides in the impulse response of AN fibers, which may explain the shifts in best frequency (BF) following impairment of outer hair cells or at high intensities in the normal cochlea.
-In this paper, an improved model has been developed by substituting the BM gammatone filter of the Bruce et al. model by a chirp filter from the recent version of the model by Tan and Carney (2003).
-The motivation for the development of this model is to provide a more accurate description of the responses of AN fibers to speech sounds to be useful in testing the effects of potential hearing-aid speech processing schemes.
+All of the previous model of this type did not address component 1/ component 2 (C1/C2) transition, one of the most important physiological phenomenon observed near 90-100 dB SPL in the rate- and phase- level functions of AN fibers.
+In this paper, an improved model has been developed to explain these high level effects on the neural representation of speech in normal and impaired ears.
+The motivation for the development of this model is to provide a more accurate description of the responses of AN fibers to speech sounds at high sound pressure levels that might be useful in testing the effects of potential hearing-aid speech processing schemes.